marshallward/optiflop/doc/roofline_examples.rst

    for (int i = 0; i < N; i++)
        y[i] = y[i] + y[i];

-Again, the peak roofline performance of this block is :math:`\frac{1}{4}`, since there is one FLOP per 4-byte access, ``y[i]``, and peak performance is 26.4 GFLOP/s.
-But again, the observed performance is slightly below 12.8 GFLOP/sec.
+Again, the arithmetic load and store intensities are :math:`\frac{1}{4}`, since there is one FLOP, one 4-byte read of ``y[i]``, and one 4-byte write back to ``y[i]``.
+Roofline analysis predicts a peak performance of 13.2 GFLOP/sec, based on the L1 store bandwidth, and the observed performance is slightly below 12.8 GFLOP/sec.

 The assembly code shows a similar story to the ``y[i] = a * y[i]`` loop.